-- Finally, type the two code words requested at the bottom, and click submit.
-An acknowledgment e-mail will be sent to the e-mail address you have provided, and you will be contacted by phone or e-mail by the Census Committee in the weeks that follow.
-The Census Committee meets monthly, and we welcome volunteers to attend.
+- An acknowledgment email will be sent to the email address provided.
+You will be contacted by phone or email by the Census Committee in the weeks that follow.
+The Census Committee meets monthly (beginning in August), and volunteers are invited to attend, but not required.
 Click here to go to our KCHC Calendar.

 Volunteering commitments include: